PinkInk/upylib/rfb/README.md

 Normally called by `ServerFrameBufferUpdate(rectangles)` for each member of `rectangles` list.

-#### CopyRect class
+### CopyRect class

-An efficient Encoding which instructs the client to copy a rectangle existing pixels from one point in the remote framebuffer to another.
+An efficient Encoding which instructs the client to copy a rectangle of existing pixels from one point in the remote framebuffer to another.

 ```python
 rfb.CopyRect(